-Nothing generates a retreat to one’s own philosophical corner in pickleball like the ball debate or rally scoring.
-For both topics, opinions are plentiful – and, like politics, one is not likely to change the mind of another.
+Nothing generates a retreat to one’s own philosophical corner in pickleball like the traditional scoring versus rally scoring debate.
+Opinions are passionate and plentiful – and, like politics, one is not likely to change the mind of another.

 In rally scoring, a point is awarded to whichever team wins the rally – be it the serving team or the non-serving team.

-This may be particularly beneficial for the local Y or Community Center where people are sidelined and waiting for long periods of time to play.
+This may be particularly beneficial for the local YMCA or Community Center where people are sidelined and waiting for long periods of time to play.

 Firstly, it’s important to remember that, similar to traditional scoring, the only time one rotates court positions with his/her partner is when one wins a point on their serve.
 At all other times, you do not change court positions with your partner.
 This represents zero change.

 As such, one only announces 2 numbers (not 3 numbers) when calling the score (serving team’s score first, non-serving team’s score second).

 The serve will be made from the right side (from the player positioned on the right side) if the serving team’s score is even and from the left side (from the player positioned on the left side) if their score is odd.
 Rest assured, both partners will get a chance to serve during the game – just not immediately after your partner serves.

 If the serving team wins the rally, they score a point and the partners from the serving team rotate court positions.
 If the serving team loses the rally, the serve goes to the other side.
 Remember, there is no second server in rally scoring.
 The other team will then serve from the right court if their score is even or from the left court if their score is odd.

 Major League Pickleball (MLP) has successfully implemented rally scoring into its events.
 Rally scoring for MLP events has a few nuanced modifications: